kadircy/rdd/README.md

 4. Push to your fork `git push origin feature-branch`.
 5. Open a pull request to the main repository.

 Please make sure your code follows the style and guidelines of the project and passes all the tests.
-You can format codebase and lint it with this commands:
+You can format codebase, lint it and run tests with this commands:

 ```bash
 cargo fmt    # format